-- It’s de-motivating.
 Imagine training for a race, running that race at full speed, turning the corner for the home stretch, and then boom, you slam right into a brick wall.
 It doesn’t matter how well you were pacing or how fast you were going, you’re now done, and won’t be reaching the finish line in any sort of glory.
 Oh, and to add insult to injury, some people who have been lagging behind you will eventually catch up and reach the same wall you did.

 With sales incentives, that’s what you’re doing when you cap commissions.
 If incentives are reduced after reps meet quota or a percentage above it, you are forcing them to stop once that level has been met.
 Worse, you’re sending the message that instead of wasting time and effort racing full steam ahead, you can just coast until the system doesn’t allow you to coast any longer.

-- It breeds mistrust.
 Two things here.
 One, how can you get up and preach success, success, success, and then put a limit on what that success can actually be?
 How are you ever going to get a rep to buy into that?
 Why should reps work to get better at their craft if they know getting too good won’t really put them ahead?

 Second, capping commissions also communicates that you aren’t necessarily looking out for reps’ best interests.
 If you truly want reps to be successful and earn the money they need to support their lifestyles, a cap communicates the opposite.
 With both of these points, it just leads to reps not being able to trust the company and people they work for to have their best interests in mind.

-- It reduces profits.
 With all of this, it’s not that I can’t understand why on earth someone would ever employ a commission cap.
 I get it.
 Commission caps are typically used to control spending, or put into play when leaders are worried about reps making more than managers do.
 Those are valid points, and thus, capping might seem like a good idea under those circumstances.

 But, there is more to consider.
 For instance, our data shows that most reps don’t meet 120 percent or more of their target incentives.
 In other words, if you cap your plans, you’re telling your reps to put on the brakes at a certain point—and that point could be well below what some reps are ever capable of reaching in the first place.

-- It doesn’t really achieve the goal you thought it would.
 Per the points above (and below) capping your commission plans usually leads to unintended results.
 While you might be successful in stopping a few reps from going above and beyond their quotas, you’re affecting other important areas, in both the short and long term, that will just end up costing you If you’re worried about blowing out forecasted amounts, think about how hard it’s going to be to forecast when you’re creating false barriers?